-Conditional on the closing of the [•], the Company will have an authorised share capital of US\$5,000 divided into 2,000,000,000 Shares, of which 1,309,737,099 Shares will be issued fully paid or credited as fully paid, and 690,262,901 Shares will remain unissued.
-Other than pursuant to the [•] to issue Shares referred to in theparagraph headed "[•]" in this Appendix, the Directors do not have any present intention to issue any of the authorised but unissued share capital of our Company and, without prior approval of the Shareholders in general meeting, no issue of Shares will be made which would effectively alter the control of our Company.
+Conditional on the closing of the Placing (without taking into account any Shares which may be issued upon the exercise of the Over-allotment Option and/or the subscription rights granted under the Pre-IPO Share Option Scheme and/or the Share Option Scheme), our Company will have an authorised share capital of US\$5,000 divided into 2,000,000,000 Shares, of which 1,309,737,099 Shares will be issued fully paid or credited as fully paid, and 690,262,901 Shares will remain unissued.
+Other than pursuant to the general mandate to issue Shares referred to in the paragraph headed "Written resolutions of all the Shareholders of our Company passed on 16 September 2013" in this Appendix to the Prospectus, the Directors do not have any present intention to issue any of the authorised but unissued share capital of our Company and, without prior approval of the Shareholders in general meeting, no issue of Shares will be made which would effectively alter the control of our Company.

-Save as disclosed in this document, there has been no alteration in the share capital of our Company since its incorporation.
+Save as disclosed in this prospectus, there has been no alteration in the share capital of our Company since its incorporation.